geoserver/geoserver/doc/en/user/source/extensions/querylayer/index.rst

    .. warning:: The version of the extension **must** match the version of the GeoServer instance

 #.
-Extract the contents of the archive into the ``WEB-INF/lib`` directory of the GeoServer installation.
+Extract the contents of the extension archive into the ``WEB-INF/lib`` directory of the GeoServer installation.
 #.
 To check the module is properly installed request the WFS 1.1 capabilities from the GeoServer home page.
    The ``Filter_Capabilities`` section should contain a reference to a function named ``queryCollection``.